-Use the ENABLEMONITORING parameter to enable the monitoring of Oracle GoldenGate instances from Oracle GoldenGate Monitor and to collect trend data for Performance Metrics Server.
-It directs Manager to publish the monitoring points that provide status and other information to the Oracle GoldenGate Monitor clients.
+Use the ENABLEMONITORING parameter to enable the monitoring of Oracle GoldenGate instances from Oracle GoldenGate Monitor and collect trend data for Performance Metrics Server.
+In Classic Architecture, it directs Manager to publish the monitoring points that provide status and other information to the Oracle GoldenGate Monitor clients.